 Our Schools and institutes are the engine rooms of our research.Learn more

-State-of-the-art facilities create the critical mass required for the discovery and development of solutions designed to address society's major issues.Learn more
+Our state-of-the-art facilities and cutting-edge research centres create the critical mass required for the discovery and development of solutions designed to address society's major issues.Learn more

 Video: Science (Research) at Melbourne